nbessi/odoo_new_api_guideline/source/environment.rst

          model.env

-Environnement sould be immutable and may not be modified in place as it  also store the caches or recordset etc.
+Environnement sould be immutable and may not be modified in place as it  also stores the caches of the RecordSet etc.

 Modifing Environnement
 ----------------------

-If you need to use modifiy your current context you may use the with_context() function. ::
+If you need to modifiy your current context you may use the with_context() function. ::

   self.env['res.partner'].with_context(tz=x).create(vals)